 - A good headset

-Cambly is a company which allows you to teach conversational English to adults all over the world.
+Cambly is a company that allows you to teach conversational English to adults all over the world.

 I have spoken to people in China, Japan, South Korea, Brazil, Turkey, Saudi Arabia, and beyond—as well as people who have recently begun living in English-speaking countries and just want to perfect their pronunciation.